AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 negative integers where the first bit of each (little-endian) byte indicates if additional bytes are used in the representation (AV1, Section 4.10.5).

 Whether or not the first and/or last OBU element is a fragment of an OBU is signaled in the aggregation header.
-Fragmentation may occur regardless of how the W bits are set.
+Fragmentation may occur regardless of how the W field is set.

 The AV1 specification allows OBUs to have an optional size field called obu_size (also leb128 encoded), signaled by the obu_has_size_field flag